qyaozh/Keng/README.md

 achievements in mathematics mainly through self-study.
 Loo-Keng Hua encouraged novices to show their axe skills at the gate of Ban’s house, so the `Keng` package comes.
 In addition, `Keng` is the abbreviation of “Knock Errors off Nice Guesses.”

-The `Keng` package aims to automate the computations Qingyao repeat in his psychological research and teaching.
-Hope the functions and data gathered in this package help to ease your life.
+Hope the functions and data gathered in the `Keng` package help to ease your life.

 ## Installation